Corey Hester - Executive Director

 Wanting to advance his aviation career and flight training, Oscar made the decision to move to Alaska in April, 2016, first working as a Flight Operations Coordinator and earning his Advanced Ground Instructor certificate before joining the Alaska Airmen Association.

 Oscar hopes to educate the community about general aviation and establish outreach programs to assist Alaska youth wanting to get involved in the aviation community.

 Evelyn Fonseca - Administrative Coordinator

 Professional Piloting and Aviation Science.
-In 2017, I decided I needed to make a permanent move to Alaska where there was an amazing aviation community and a better opportunity to turn my dreams into reality.
+In 2017, I decided I needed to make a permanent move to Alaska where I would find a truly inspiring and devoted aviation community and a better opportunity to turn my dreams into reality.

-While working towards my Private Pilot’s license and hope to continue my education at the University of Alaska in Anchorage, I am excited to be working for Alaska Airmen Association and to promote the mission to keep the general aviation community thriving for many generations to come.
-In the future, I hope to become a part time flight instructor and help others reach the same dream of becoming an Alaskan aviator.
+While working towards my Private Pilot’s license, I hope to continue my education at the University of Alaska in Anchorage.
+I am excited to be working for the Alaska Airmen Association and to promote the mission to keep the general aviation community thriving for many generations to come.

 Kristen Armstrong - Administrative Bookkeeper